Infosys Q1 results highlights: Net profit up 8.7% at Rs 6,921 crore; FY26 guidance raised - BusinessToday

 The Salil Parekh-led Infosys on Wednesday reported 8.7 per cent year-on-year (YoY) rise in net profit at Rs 6,921 crore for the June quarter compared with Rs 6,368 crore in the same quarter last year.
 This is against analyst projections of 4-7 per cent growth in the bottom line.

 Revenue for the quarter rose 7.5 per cent YoY to Rs 42,279 crore from Rs 39,315 crore in the year-ago quarter.
 Operating margin came in at 20.8 per cen against 21.1 per cent YoY.
-The sales growth was in line with analyst estimates.
+The sales growth and margin were more or less in line with analyst estimates.

-The IT major guided for revenue growth of 1-3 per cent in constant currency terms.
-It guided for an operating margin of 20-22 per cent.
+The IT major guided for FY26 revenue growth of 1-3 per cent in constant currency terms.
+It anticipated an operating margin of 20-22 per cent for the fiscal year.
 This is against a revenue guidance of nil to 3 per cent before.
-Th raising of FY26 guidance was in line with the Street estimates.
+The raising of FY26 revenue guidance was in line with the Street estimates.

 In dollar terms, Infosys delivered $4,941 million in Q1 revenue, year on year growth of 3.8 per cent and sequential growth of 2.6 per cent in constant currency (CC) terms.
 Operating margin came in at 20.8 per cent.
 Infosys' free cash flow generation was strong at $884 million, 109.3 epr cent of net profit.